Ganon1998/Real_or_Not-NeuralNetworkExperiment/README.md

 # Real_or_Not-NeuralNetworkExperiment
-A project in Colab (Python, Keras, Tensorflow) that can tell the difference between a real or a fake face.
+A project in Colab (Python, Keras, Tensorflow) that can tell the difference between a real or a fake face by looking at the thumbnail.
 This is an experiment to see if using a traditional neural network or a convolutional neural network is better for the task at hand.
 The goal of this project is to see if using pretrained, unsupervised learning models will let them better detect the differences between a real and a fake face.

 This project was created in an attempt to make a model that can detect if a face in a supposedly real social media account is using a real face or not.
 This facial detection might be used to better categorize social media accounts ran by a troll farm sas part of a foreign intelligence operation ofore example.